 Years 2, 3 and 4

 The table 'BESS at a glance' (see above) gives you a sense of the richness and diversity of modules that are available within BESS in the second, third and fourth years, including complementary modules offered by other disciplines.

 Choosing modules - single honor degrees:

-In the second year, students take approximately half of their module load from their preferred discipline, leaving them free to choose their remaining modules from one or more of the other three disciplines and from the set of complementary modules.
+In the second year, single honor students take approximately half of their modules from their preferred discipline, leaving them free to choose their remaining modules from one or more of the other three disciplines.

-In the third and fourth years, students take the majority of their modules from their chosen discipline but, in keeping with the BESS philosophy of flexibility, there is significant scope to choose those modules which appeal most from the range of specialist subjects that is available.
+In the third and fourth years, students take the majority of their modules from their chosen discipline but, in keeping with the BESS philosophy of flexibility, there is significant scope to choose modules which appeal most from the range of available modules.

-Throughout years 2-4, joint honor students take about half of their modules from each of the two disciplines they select.
-Since module choices may be made from among the full range available in two disciplines, joint honour programmes offer exceptionally high flexibility with regard to programme design and module choice.
+Throughout years 2, 3 and 4, joint honor students take approximately half of their modules from each of the two disciplines they select.
+Since module choices may be made from among the full range available in two disciplines, the joint honour programmes offer exceptionally high flexibility with regard to programme design and module choice.